JaimeKB/JaimeKB/README.md

 ## Hi there 👋 who am I?

-My name is Jaime, I am currently working as a Graduate Software Engineer at Rowe IT, working on a variety of projects and expanding my skillset.
+My name is Jaime, I am currently working as a Software Engineer at Rowe IT, working on a variety of projects where I have gained experience working on full-stack applications and learning cloud-based technologies, along with gaining client-facing experience.
 I graduated from the University of Plymouth with a Bachelors in Computer Science (Hons) where I obtained a first.
 During my degree I completed a placement year in industry at the [Plymouth Marine Laboratory](https://www.pml.ac.uk/).
 Over the course of this placement, I got the opportunity to work and collaborate on several datascience projects as part of the international [MONOCLE](https://www.pml.ac.uk/Research/Projects/MONOCLE) project, where my work focused specifically on creating software to operate on Raspberry Pi's which would be distributed to in-situ locations, to decode readings live from multiple in-situ devices simultaneously.

 NOTE: This is the Github account I used during my placement for public repositories, and I have moved my two main projects over from my university Github account to here before it was deleted.

-## ✍️ What I'm learning

-I'm currently interested in expanding my subject knowledge by learning new technologies such as AWS by completing the [training courses](https://www.aws.training/) and gaining certification such as the AWS Cloud Pracitioner which I recently achieved, as well as automation such as Terraform.
-Secondly, to improve upon my existing self-taught materials such as machine learning, which was the focus of my [dissertation project](https://github.com/JaimeKB/Stock-Market-Prediction-using-LSTM-NN), a stockmarket forcasting service using LSTMs, a type of recurrent neural networks.
-Thirdly, I want to refine what I learned at university such as front-end development so I can deliver clean and professional-grade technologies.
-Alongside this, I aim to complete personal projects in a variety of different programming languages, such as a hospital management system in Java using design patterns.

 ## ⏩ Some of my projects